-A 'consolidated pot' approach
+1. Step one: a 'consolidated pot' approach

 Reduce the constraints on money that devolved, local areas are already getting.
 By embracing a 'consolidated pot' approach, existing funds can have greater impact and be focused on where they are needed most.
 This is highly compatible with a mission-based approach to government.